 JULY RIOTS | Mom in agony as she awaits justice for her son’s shooting

-Fellow residents also had their lives turnt upside down as they lost not only their belongings but their jobs too
+Fellow residents also had their lives turned upside down as they lost not only their belongings but their jobs too

 17 July 2022 - 19:49 By Mfundo Mkhize